valeriodionisi/econ-file/README.md

      - in _branch_, select the "main (or master)", "/(root)", and click on “save”;
   3. now, wait till the setup is done.
 You can check the status under _https://<your_username>.github.io/<repository_name>_.
 After the 404 error is gone, it is online.

-Note that the repoisotry must be public; check the status in “Settings”, “General”, and at the bottom, on “Danger zone”, “Change repository visibility”, there mus tbe written “This repository is currently public”.
+Note that the repoisotry must be public; check the status in “Settings”, “General”, and at the bottom, in “Danger zone” section, “Change repository visibility” cell, there must be written “This repository is currently public”.
+Otherwise, click and “Change visibility” button and turn it to public.

 #### Create a URL ####
 Then, to create a URL that directly links to a .pdf file, one should: